Namalia: Description

+A recent paper that describes Arimasia, also re-evaluated all genera from the same area that Arimasia comes from, noting that Namalia may be a senior synonym of Kuibisia, with both possibly being conspecific with the Ernietta genus all together, noting that the differences in morphology may be down to the preservation of the fossil material.

 Diversity

 Only one species, Namalia villieriensis, has been discovered so far.
 But there are multiple other known Nama-type biota, or benthic organisms with the hard parts preserved, that are thought to have lived in similar ecological niches as N. villieriensis.

-Discovery

-This species was discovered by G. J. B. Germs in 1963 while he was examining the Nama System in Namibia (Southwest Africa).
-These fossils were found in an orthoquartzite layer of the Kuibis Series in an area north of Helmeringhausen.
-Namalia was also found in colonies of up to thirty individuals that were generally perpendicular to the bedding plane of the rock.